Ore Reserves & Mineral Resource

 Isometric view of the Baker deposit shoot showing drill traces, conceptual underground decline design and Indicated (green) and Inferred (blue) resource model.

-85H
+85H deposit

 Foster South